-Augusta’s rainfall deficit is already approaching 2 inches so far in 2009, with January being the driest since 1989.
+The Augusta region has been suffering from a worsening two year drought.
+Augusta's rainfall deficit is already approaching 2 inches so far in 2009, with January being the driest since 1989.

 Florida has been hard hit by winter drought, damaging crops, and half of state is in some level of a drought.

 La Niña likely to make matters worse

 Brazil has cut its outlook for the crops and will do so again after assessing damage to plants from desiccation in drought-stricken regions.
 Brazil is the world's second-biggest exporter of soybeans and third-largest for corn.